Juan José Landaeta

 Juan José Landaeta (10 March 1780 – 16 October 1814) was a Venezuelan composer.

 Life

 Born in Caracas, his parents (Juan José Landaeta and Maria Candelaria Arévalo) were free mulatos.
 He studied music at the school of Padre Sojo, with Juan Manuel Olivares.
 Later, he worked at various churches of Caracas as a violinist and music director.

 He was a participant in the Venezuelan War of Independence.

 In 1811 he founded the Concert Society Certamen de Música vocal e instrumental.

-After the demise of the First Republic, he was in prison, from which he was freed by the conquest of Simon Bolivar's conquest of Caracas.
-He then fell into the hands of José Tomás Boves, who had him executed.
+After the demise of the First Republic, he was put in prison, from which he was freed by the conquest of Simon Bolivar's conquest of Caracas.

+He joined the 1814 Caracas Exodus, but fell into the hands of José Tomás Boves in Cumaná, who had him executed.